Teachers blast governor over lack of a pay raise, 'It is a slap in the face to educators'

 "I tutor as well," she said.

-"I have an MBA and could do something else," she added.
+"I have an MBA and could do something else," Albert added.
 "I love what I do and love making a difference.
 It is just frustrating."

-But Senate President Page Cortez, R-Lafayette, said Tuesday morning Edwards' decision not to push a teacher pay raise makes sense.
+But Senate President Page Cortez, R-Lafayette, said Edwards' decision not to push a teacher pay raise makes sense.

-"I think quite frankly he might have been wise in doing that (leaving out teacher pay raises) and giving more autonomy to the locals," Cortez said after a panel discussion hosted by the Louisiana Association of Business and Industry.
+"I think quite frankly he might have been wise in doing that (leaving out teacher pay raises) and giving more autonomy to the locals," said Cortez, who like Schexnayder was at the LABI gathering.

 "That's what we do with the MFP, we give it to them in a block grant and locally in my area we have sales taxes that are dedicated directly to teacher pay raises," he said.

-The MFP is the Minimum Foundtion Program, the mechanism used to funnel nearly $4 billion in annual state aid to school districts.
+The MFP is the Minimum Foundation Program, the mechanism used to funnel nearly $4 billion in annual state aid to school districts.

+Joni Smith, 2017 state Teacher of the Year, said in an email "promises made should be promises kept!"

+"As an educator, I proudly teach my students that their actions should speaker louder than their words."

 Teacher leaders have said educators in Louisiana want assurances their own pay is on the rise to avoid similar work actions here.